bears-space/APOGEE-Mainboard/README.md

 - **TCAN332** – CAN transceiver

 These peripherals are wrapped in a common abstraction layer so they can be reused across all Starstreak nodes.

+## Partition setup and the Flasher
+Vigilant engine is made from two main partitions, the factory partition, and the ota_0 partition.